gaboesquivel/gaboesquivel/content/cv/web3.md

 ---
 key: web3
-professionalTitle: Senior Full Stack Engineer, Web3
+professionalTitle: Senior Product Engineer, Web3
 summary: >-
   I build the product layer around blockchain systems: wallets, trading interfaces, token flows, indexers, and the services that sit between a chain and the person using it.
 15+ years across EVM networks and Antelope.
 Fluent in English, Spanish, Portuguese, and Italian.
 highlights:
+  - 12+ years building 0→1 products for startups and growth-stage teams
+  - Led engineering for Wink, Costa Rica's first neobank, from architecture to launch
   - Built wallets, bridges, auctions, and trading interfaces across EVM, Arbitrum, Polygon, and Antelope
   - Developed onchain indexers with Ponder, Moralis streams, and custom WebSocket subscriptions
-  - Led engineering for Wink, Costa Rica's first neobank, from architecture to launch
 skills:
   - label: Web3
     keywords: >-